Salesflare/hapi-csv/README.md

 ### Excel

-You can also enable Excel conversion:
+You can also enable Excel conversion.
+It will convert the response to xlsx (Excel) when the Accept header includes `application/vnd.openxmlformats-officedocument.spreadsheetml.sheet` or the requested route ends with `.xlsx`.

 ```javascript
 await server.register({